 Symmetra’s Photon Projector does more damage the longer it hits an enemy, and even generates ammo when hitting a shield.
 As it builds up, this beam can slice through enemies in no time.
 Its alternate fire shoots energy balls.

 Her kit has two other key parts.
 She can throw several small turrets that damage and slow enemies.
 Her teleporter lets her team warp to a remote location, perfect for transporting low-mobility heroes where they couldn’t normally go.

 The Photon Barrier ultimate deploys a huge shield that covers the entire map.
 This can block an enemy’s push or give you a barrier to cover an advance.

 Difficulty: Medium.
 Symmetra’s abilities have a lot of utility, but they require practice to use effectively.

 Play if: You want to have a subtle, but strong, effect on the match.

 This Swedish engineer has a rivet gun that can fire close-range or medium-range shots.
 Once you’ve learned its projectile arc, long-range headshots become a lot of fun.

 Torbjörn’s signature ability allows him to create fast-firing turrets that give you a lot of extra firepower in a fight.
 His ultimate coats an area in molten lava, denying enemy movement.

 Difficulty: Medium.
-Torb is great at locking down an area, but using his turret effectively takes practice.
+Torb is great at locking down an area, but using his turret effectively takes a keen eye.

 Play if: You like the idea of a turret helping you do your job.